 What if Barbie is just as insecure as the rest of us?
 This is the possibility explored in The Doll Project.
 Using a mini diet book and scale actually sold by Mattel in the 1960s, Gholar re-imagines fashion dolls as victims of the media imperative to be thin.
 What if Barbie is a victim, too?

 Excerpted with permission:

 Forgive me for joining Mattel and Gholar in personifying this doll, but I enjoyed thinking through this reimagining of Barbie.
 It reminded me that even those among us who are privileged to be able to conform to conventions of attractiveness are often suffering.
 Sometimes even the most “perfect” of us look in the mirror and see nothing but imperfection.
-We’re all in this together.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-Find her on Twitter, Facebook, and Instagram.
+We’re all in this together.Lisa Wade, PhD is an Associate Professor at Tulane University.
+She is the author of American Hookup, a book about college sexual culture; a textbook about gender; and a forthcoming introductory text: Terrible Magnificent Sociology.
+You can follow her on Twitter and Instagram.